Garth's Mulligan with a Rabbit

-When Eddie Avedon (Ethan Erickson) decided to become an actor he didn't imagine he would be making his living dressed in a rabbit costume and be bouncing around as Mulligan on a kids TV show.
-It is why the minute they stop recording he is in a bad mood and that leads to him banging in to Annie Benchley (Jennie Garth) when her old car is broken down at a set of traffic lights.
-It is not a good first meeting with Eddie behaving like an impatient jerk but it won't be there last where upon Eddie learns that Annie has a daughter who is losing her sight and one of the things she loves is Mulligan the rabbit.
+When Eddie Avedon (Ethan Erickson - Santa Switch) decided to become an actor he didn't imagine he would be making his living dressed in a rabbit costume and be bouncing around as Mulligan on a children's TV show.
+It is why the minute they stop recording he ends up in a bad mood and that leads to him banging in to Annie Benchley (Jennie Garth - Secret Santa) when her old car breaks down at a set of traffic lights.
+It is not a good first meeting, with Eddie behaving like an impatient jerk.
+But it turns out not to be there last as Eddie learns that Annie has a daughter who is losing her sight and one of the things she loves is Mulligan the rabbit.

 I watch a lot of Hallmark movies and whilst it would be fair to say when it comes to their romantic comedies the main formula has stayed the same some things have changed over the years.
-It may only be 5 years since "Accidentally in Love" was made but you can see the difference to their more recent romantic comedies with a greater focus on set piece comedy.
+It doesn't seem that long ago when "Accidentally in Love" was made but you can see the differences to their more recent romantic comedies with a greater focus on set piece comedy.
 For example in "Accidentally in Love" Eddie ends up in a police cell after being pulled over for a traffic violation and he ends up having the other guys in the holding cell help him rehearse his lines.
-Whilst it is amusing this sort of comedy is always on the forced side and so many of the set piece gags in this end up feeling too focused upon.
+Whilst it is amusing this sort of comedy is always on the forced side and so many of the set piece gags and scenes in this end up feeling too focused upon.